-Moreover, for more than six years, the aggressor state has been shamelessly ignoring the decision of the UN International Court of Justice on the immediate restoration of rights of the Mejlis of the Crimean Tatar People.
-Despite the decision mentioned, Russian occupants continue to prohibit the entry of the leaders of the Crimean Tatar People, Mustafa Dzhemilev and Refat Chubarov to the occupied peninsula, keeping in illegal detention more than 180 Ukrainian citizens from Crimea, –including 116 Crimean Tatars, among others the First Deputy Chairman of the Mejlis of the Crimean Tatar People, Nariman Dzhelyal, who are being prosecuted on trumped-up and politically motivated charges.
+Moreover, for more than six years, the aggressor State has been shamelessly ignoring the decision of the International Court of Justice on the immediate restoration of rights of the Mejlis of the Crimean Tatar People.
+Despite the decision mentioned, Russian occupiers continue to prohibit the entry of the leaders of the Crimean Tatar people, Mustafa Dzhemilev and Refat Chubarov, to the occupied peninsula, keeping in illegal detention more than 180 Ukrainian citizens from Crimea, including 116 Crimean Tatars, among others the First Deputy Chairman of the Mejlis of the Crimean Tatar People, Nariman Dzhelyal, who are being prosecuted on trumped-up and politically motivated charges.

-In this regard, we reiterate that all “statements” shared by the aggressor state allegedly on behalf of Crimean Tatars are null and void, they do not reflect the real situation of indigenous Crimean Tatar people under Russia’s temporarily occupation of Crimea and they will be used against Russia in future international trials as evidence of deliberate attempts to conceal the truth about Russia’s crimes and repressions.
+In this regard, we reiterate that all “statements” shared by the aggressor State allegedly on behalf of Crimean Tatars are null and void, do not reflect the real situation of indigenous Crimean Tatar people under Russia’s temporary occupation of Crimea and will be used against Russia in future international trials as evidence of deliberate attempts to conceal the truth about Russia’s crimes and repressions.